Sonatine (1993 film): Production

-The film was conceived with four basic scenes; Yakuza having to go to Okinawa, Yakuza arriving in Okinawa, the machine-gun shootout, and the main character shooting himself in the head.
+The film was conceived with four basic scenes; yakuza having to go to Okinawa, yakuza arriving in Okinawa, the machine-gun shootout, and the main character shooting himself in the head.
 Kitano said his shooting technique is spontaneous in that he allowed the film to fill in the space between these four scenes itself.

 The title Sonatine comes from the musical term sonatina.
 Kitano said that when learning the piano, when the learner gets to sonatinas they have to decide where they want to go, whether it is to classical, jazz or popular music; marking the point of crucial decision making.
 This refers to the character Murakawa in the film.
-The original title should have been "Okinawa Pierrot", a possible reference to Jean-Luc Godard's Pierrot le fou.
+The film's original title, "Okinawa Pierrot", was a possible reference to Jean-Luc Godard's Pierrot le fou.

 The film's poster is of a Napoleon fish being pierced with a spear.
 Kitano said this type of fish used to be very common in the oceans south of Japan, but has been decreasing.
 He used the image simply because the contrast of the "beautifully shaped" fish being speared seemed striking to him.

 Soundtrack

 The soundtrack to Sonatine was composed by Joe Hisaishi.
-It won the Japanese Academy Award for Music in 1994.
+It won the Japan Academy Film Prize for Outstanding Achievement in Music in 1994.
 The CD soundtrack was released in 1993 by Toshiba EMI, and later in France by Milan Records.